 Donor Recruitment and Management.
 Effective recruitment, management and retention of donors are essential to NABI's plasma business.
 NABI seeks to attract and retain its donor base by utilizing competitive financial incentives which NABI offers for the donation of the plasma, by providing outstanding customer service to its donors, by implementing programs designed to attract donors through education as to the uses of plasma, by encouraging groups to have their members become plasma donors and by improving the attractiveness of NABI's plasma collection facilities.
-NABI cultivates its donor base by encouraging regular participation in its donors are important because of the lower cost associated with obtaining their plasma and the lesser risk that their plasma will not satisfy regulatory and customer requirements.
+NABI cultivates its donor base by encouraging regular participation in its donor programs and by providing incentives to encourage donors to return.
+Repeat donors are important because of the lower cost associated with obtaining their plasma and less risk that their plasma will not satisfy regulatory and customer requirements.
 NABI's centers advertise for donors through targeted mailings, newspapers, radio and television.